rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Dynu-Readme.md

-# How To Use the Dyunu DNS Plugin
+# How To Use the Dynu DNS Plugin

-This plugin works against the [Dyunu](https://www.dynu.com) DNS provider.
+This plugin works against the [Dynu](https://www.dynu.com) DNS provider.
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

 **Please note**: You must bring your own domain.
 It is not possible to set TXT records on the domains provided by Dynu.